leekevinyg/js-algorithms-sandbox/notes/heap.md

 Provides constant time access to the smallest (min heap) or biggest (max heap) item inside the heap.

-This is better than linear data structures like Arrays or LinkedList which can get you this value in O(n) time while non-linear data structures like a Binary Search Trees (BST) can get you this value in O(log n) time.
+This is better than linear data structures like arrays or linked lists which can get you these values in O(n) time.

+This is also better than non-linear data structures like a Binary Search Trees (BST) which will get you these values in O(log n) time.

 A heap is often a data structure that is used to implement a Priority Queue.